Backup158/DarktideCustomLoadingBackgroundsList/README.md

 I've included alternative lists (I guess you can call them modules? sets?) aside from the main file.
 These have stricter theming.

 # Testing the Mod
 See the list of commands on the mod description page.
 Using the `/bg #` chat command will display the image onscreen for you to see.
+With v1.2+, this preview will take up the whole screen.
 ![BG test command](https://github.com/user-attachments/assets/5b0819a6-934b-4cdd-a36a-57c30b2c8fea)
 The list will be in random order.